Noriskky/libTermColor/README.md

 ```

 >[!NOTE]
->This capitalization does not matter.
+>The capitalization does not matter.

 ## Example